 Temporary suspension of special access/enquiries

-The reserve Medieval Archaeology Collections and the European objects in the Founding Collection will be temporarily closed from 1 January 2018 until the beginning of 2019 while the curator is on research sabbatical leave.
+The reserve European Prehistory collections, Antiquities archive collections (apart from those relating to Aegean and Greek archaeology), and the non-European objects in the Founding Collection will have no curatorial support from 1 April 2019 until the beginning of 2020 while the curator is on research sabbatical leave.
 It will not be possible to provide access to the collections or respond to enquiries that require specialist knowledge of them during this period.
-The permanent galleries England 400–1600 (Gallery 41) and The Ashmolean Story (Gallery 2) will remain open and these displays will be unaffected.
+The permanent galleries of European Prehistory (Gallery 17) and The Ashmolean Story (Gallery 2) will remain open and these displays will be unaffected.